unwireddevices/openwrt/README.md

 *patch -p0 &lt; vermagic.patch* — set vermagic number with menuconfig instead of automatically generated md5 hash of the kernel config file

+*.config.base* — ready to use OpenWRT Buildroot configuration file to build firmware only (copy it to .config file in OpenWRT directory)

-*.config* — ready to use OpenWRT Buildroot configuration file
+*.config.all* — ready to use OpenWRT Buildroot configuration file to build firmware and all kernel modules (copy it to .config file in OpenWRT directory)

 For more details, please visit http://www.unwireddevices.com/wiki